jeffmacinnes/pyneal-docs/content/simulations.md

 Philips scanners use XTC (eXTernal Control) to output reconstructed volumes to a directory during a scan.
 The files are written to a designated directory (e.g. XTC_Output), and within that directory, every series is assigned a new directory named sequentially starting with '0000'.
 For instance, volumes from the 3rd series will be stored like '.../XTC_Output/0002/'.
 This script will simulate the creation of a new series directory, and copy in PAR/REC files.

 You must specify a local path to the inputDir.
-That is, the directory that already contains a set of reconstructed PAR/REC files for a series (referred to as `seriesDir`.
+That is, the directory that already contains a set of reconstructed PAR/REC files for a series (referred to below as `seriesDir`).

-To use this tool, you must specify an inputDir as the full path to the source data.

 [OPTIONAL]: You can specify the full path to an output directory where the PAR/REC files will be copied to.
 If you don't specify an output directory, this tool will default